 Creating a Community Medicine Garden

 Us Seed Sistas have dedicated our life’s work to help self-sustaining communities.
-Our aim has always been to educate folx about harvesting and utilising plant medicine so that we are able to spread this revolutionary healing system globally.
+Our aim has always been to educate folk about harvesting and utilising plant medicine so that we are able to spread this revolutionary healing system globally.
 Starting with our Northaw Community Orchard, our goal has been to connect people to their local plants and empower them to treat their minor ailments and nourish themselves with the gifts of our beautiful earth.
 Plants and humans have co-evolved since the dawn of human evolution and we have simply lost touch with and respect for our herbaceous cousins.

 We know only too well how much time effort, energy and capital it can take to get a community growing project off the ground and in the continued running, that is why we set up our very own Seed SistAs Grant.
 Donations and profits from sales of our books and remedies get directed into this pot.